-Click here to return to our primary page on Oil and Gas 111b Methane Rule, with the current status and discussion of why this rule matters.
+Click here to return to our primary page on EPA VOC and Methane Standards, with the current status and discussion of why this rule matters.

 August 2, 2016 — Industry petitioned EPA to reconsider the methane rule.